sanger-pathogens/bactgen-training-app/F2/assembly.md

 ![alt_text](img/figure7.png "Complete analysis")
 **Figure 7: Completed analysis of the sequence data**

-Now select the isolate you just uploaded (21999_7#106) (circle 1, Figure 8) and click on the “selected genomes” tab on the top-right corner (circle2, Figure 8).
+Now select the isolate you just uploaded (21999_7#106) (circle1, Figure 8) and click on the “selected genomes” tab on the top-right corner (circle2, Figure 8).
 In order to access the assembly statistics data click on the option “Download file”(circle3, Figure 8).

 ![alt_text](img/figure8.png "Accessing results")
 **Figure 8.
 Accessing the analysis results**